-Shooting in central Vienna leaves 1 dead, 1 wounded
+Shooting in central Vienna leaves 1 dead, 1 badly wounded

-BERLIN (AP) - A shooting Friday in central Vienna has killed one person and wounded another, Austrian authorities said.
+BERLIN (AP) - A shooting Friday in central Vienna left one person dead and another seriously wounded, Austrian authorities said.
+Police were looking for the gunman.

-Police said on Twitter that two people with gunshot wounds were found at about 1:30 p.m. in the Lugeck square area in the Austrian capital.
-There was no immediate information on their identities.
+The shooting took place at about 1:30 p.m. in the Lugeck square area of the Austrian capital.
+Police said a man fired several shots and one person died at the scene.
+They posted on Twitter that it appeared to be a “targeted crime.”

-Shortly afterward, the Austria Press Agency quoted the Vienna rescue service as saying that one person was dead and the other seriously wounded in the shooting.
-The area was closed off.

-Police said their investigation of the slaying reached throughout the city but added “there is currently no danger to people who are not involved.”
-They did not elaborate.
+Police said they were searching for the perpetrator throughout the city but added that “there is currently no danger to people who are not involved.”

+A witness who was interviewed on OE24 television, who called himself a Lithuanian journalist but didn’t give his name, said he heard about 10 pistol shots and saw two people lying on the ground in a passage between two streets.

+He said a third man was talking to one of those people in a Slavic language, but he couldn’t say which one.

 Copyright © 2018 The Washington Times, LLC.